Kreedzt/rwrs-server/README.md

 ## Introduction

 This project serves as the backend for [rwrs-another-page](https://github.com/Kreedzt/rwrs-another-page), developed using Rust and the Salvo framework.
-Its primary function is to proxy API requests for the Running with Rifles game server list and provide static file serving.
+Its primary function is to proxy API requests for the Running with Rifles game server list, provide static file serving, and serve game map configuration data.

 ## Development